laterahl/csc-user-guide/docs/data/sensitive-data/index.md

 * watch **1 to 3 minutes video** tutorials that will support you through each step;

-* find quick techincal suggestions in the **troubleshooting table**.
+* find quick technical suggestions in the **troubleshooting table**.

-For general informations, see:
+For general information, see:
 [Sensitive Data services webpage](https://research.csc.fi/sensitive-data-services-for-research), general [FAQs](../sensitive-data/faq_index.md), services descriptions in [CSC service catalog](https://research.csc.fi/service-catalog).

-**If you can not find what you are looking for**, don't esitate to conatct us at servicedesk@csc.fi (subject: Sensitive Data), our team is here to help.
+**If you can not find what you are looking for**, don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
+Our team is here to help.